 Translate visual qualities into clear writing

-In addition to an obligatory first-year writing seminar taught by the English department, students in the art history department are trained to hone their writing skills by following the sequence of courses required by the major.
+In addition to an obligatory first-year writing seminar taught by the English department, students in the History of Art department are trained to hone their writing skills by following the sequence of courses required by the major.
 In those, they learn to use appropriate vocabulary in the form of well-written arguments so as to become apt authors in the discipline.

 Produce papers using visual productions as primary documents

-A large part of becoming art history authors is recognizing the centrality of visual productions as primary informants for written works.
+A large part of becoming History of Art authors is recognizing the centrality of visual productions as primary informants for written works.
 Students in the department are taught to consider visual productions as primary sources and to use them as such in their written assignments.

 Situate works in their intellectual contexts, informed by historical evidence

-As students progress in their art history major, they are taught to become skilled researchers.
+As students progress in their History of Art major, they are taught to become skilled researchers.
 As such, they not only see the objects as primary evidence, but they recognize the historical attributes of such objects as informants.